 “When I think back to how fast we worked, how we came together, it really shows Children’s Minnesota’s value of coming together by delivering active change that supports our mission,” Courtney said.
 “What we created is not just good therapy.
 Virtual care delivers great results, often as much as in-person sessions.
 In some cases, better.”

 Empowering parents and families for the long-term

 For both virtual and in-person sessions, Courtney works closely with parents to develop a personalized treatment plan for their child’s unique needs.
 What’s different about virtual sessions is that she relies on the parents’ ability to assist with setting up the appointment.
 Courtney guides the parent to identify the three to four things they are going to focus on in that session.
 Families follow Courtney’s instruction to bring specific toys that will help them practice specific skills at home.
-Since she only has 1 hour a week with each kid, she works hard to ensure the learning carries over to the family, creating a ripple effect of positive, long-term change.
+Since she only has one hour a week with each kid, she works hard to ensure the learning carries over to the family, creating a ripple effect of positive, long-term change.

 “Carry over in parent education is crucial,” Courtney explained.
 “Now I can see my patients’ home environments, which can increase the impact of our work.
 They’re comfortable in their environment and I can see what parents have to work with.
 Kids are succeeding in this model.”